kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 The finished application can be seen [here](./app/1.html).
 The source code is 2156 bytes when we include a little bit of comments, markup and layout code.

 With that, this first part is done.
-Read on to see what happens next!
-We will then start the shortening the source code.
-There is only one goal: to reduce the number of bytes of the source code file while making the cube appear as before.
+Read on to see what happens next - when we will start shrinking the source code!
+There is only one goal: to reduce the number of bytes while making the cube appear as before.